 - Economic variables

 For example, TLT has an effective duration of 17.34 years.
 Keep in mind, this figure will vary over time.
 If interest rates rise by 1%, instantaneously, TLT would be expected to drop by 17.34%.
 On the other hand, if interest rates were cut by 1%, TLT would rise by 17.34%.
 Moreover, if the FOMC is looking to raise interest rates, you will most likely see some volatility in TLT.
-That said, if you want to trade TLT, you need to stay current with whatever the Federal Reserve and FOMC are doing and saying about monetary policy.
+That said, if you want to trade TLT, you need to stay current with whatever the Federal Reserve is doing and saying about monetary policy.

-TLT Trade Example
+TLT Stock Trading Example

-For me, I like to focus on chart patterns and macroeconomic variables.
+When trading stock like TLT, I like to focus on chart patterns and macroeconomic variables.
 For example, here’s how the trade in TLT materialized:

 - The markets have been strong, but bonds did not dip.
 If the stock market was actually that strong, you would see traders and investors placing more money into risky assets like stocks.
 However, at the time, we actually saw outflows from risky ETFs into more stable ETFs.
-That signaled to me the smart money was protecting their position.
+That signaled to me that the smart money was protecting their position.

 - The “money pattern” flashed a buy signal.